GDXN/CoActionOS-Public/README.md

 CoActionOS
 ==========

-This is the future home of CoActionOS on github.
-It will still be a couple of weeks before the code is migrated from SVN to git, but when that happens this will be the place to get the CoActionOS source code.
+This is the new home of CoActionOS.
+Previously, CoActionOS has been managed using an SVN repository.
+To encourage more user involvement, the project has been migrated to git and is now hosted here on Github.

-More coming soon :)
+Please see the [homepage](http://coactionos.com) for more details.